Brandon Inge: Detroit Tigers

 On July 19, 2010, Inge was hit on the left hand by a pitch.
 X-rays revealed a non-displaced fracture of the fifth metacarpal.
-Doctors said it would take 4–6 weeks to heal, however he returned two weeks later.
+Although doctors said it would take 4–6 weeks to heal, Inge returned only two weeks later.

 On August 26, 2010, Inge achieved his 1,000th career hit against the Kansas City Royals.

 On September 25, 2010, Inge set the Tigers franchise mark for strikeouts with 1,100.
-In the same game however, Inge had the game-winning hit in the 13th inning against the Minnesota Twins.
+In the same game, however, he had the game-winning hit in the 13th inning against the Minnesota Twins.

 At the conclusion of the season, Tigers general manager Dave Dombrowski announced plans to re-sign Inge to a multi-year contract.

 Inge received the 2010 Marvin Miller Man of the Year Award, given by the Major League Baseball Players Association each year "to the player whose on-field performances and community outreach most inspire others to higher levels of achievement."

 On June 3, 2011, Inge was placed on the 15-day disabled list with mononucleosis.
 In 239 plate appearances with Detroit in 2011, he recorded a .177 batting average, before being designated for assignment on July 20.
 He was outrighted to Triple-A on July 26.
 In his return to the Tigers on August 20, Inge went 2-for-4, hitting a home run in his first at-bat and driving in two runs, en route to a 10–1 win over the second-place Cleveland Indians.

-As of January 26, 2012, Inge had lost his starting third base job to Miguel Cabrera who was moving back to the hot corner after the Tigers announced they had signed slugger Prince Fielder to play 1st base.
+As of January 26, 2012, Inge had lost his starting third base job to Miguel Cabrera, who was moving back to the hot corner after the Tigers announced they had signed slugger Prince Fielder to play 1st base.
 At the press conference announcing the Fielder signing, manager Jim Leyland said that Inge "was not a happy camper".
 Leyland also said that Inge would be able to play second base for the Tigers, along with Ramon Santiago, and Ryan Raburn, but Inge was still thinking he should have a full-time job.
-Brandon continued to play second base with the others as Leyland said anyway.
-Brandon Inge was released by the Tigers following their game on April 26, 2012.
+He continued to play second base with the others, as Leyland had said he would, until he was released by the Tigers following their game on April 26, 2012.

 Oakland Athletics

-Inge agreed to sign with the Oakland Athletics on April 29, 2012 on a $5.5 million deal.
+Inge agreed to sign with the Oakland Athletics on April 29, 2012, on a $5.5 million deal.
 The signing provided infield depth for Oakland, who lost Scott Sizemore to a knee injury.
 He initially wore number 18, but switched to number 7 after a few games (his old #15 was worn by teammate Seth Smith).
 In his first game against the Tigers a week later, Inge hit a grand slam.
 On September 1, after dislocating his shoulder for the second time within a month, Inge was forced to undergo season ending shoulder surgery.